thomasebsmith/recurrent/README.md

 imperfections.

 ## Copyright and Licensing
-Recurrent was created and developed by Thomas Smith.
+Recurrent was created and is developed by Thomas Smith.
 However, it is released as open source software under the MIT License (see [LICENSE](./LICENSE)).